S-S-X/mineunit/README.md

 	                Download core engine libraries for tag.
 	                This is simple wrapper around `git clone`.

+	--[no-]dynamic-debug
+	                Enables or disables dynamic debug hooks.
+Improves --coverage performance when enabled.
+Keeps debug hooks always active when when disabled.
+For now disabled by default.

 	-v|--verbose    Be more verbose by printing more useless crap to console.
 	                Can be repeated up to six times for even more annoying output.
 	-q|--quiet      Be quiet, most of time keeps your console fairly clean.
 	                Always disables regular Lua print which can make output somewhat less annoying when combined with --verbose output.
+	                Twice to shut up.
 	-V|--version    Display Lua and Mineunit version information.
 	-h|--help       Display this cheat sheet.
 	--help-assert   Display another cheat sheet, reference for special assertions.